History of Apple Inc.: Moving on from colored plastics and the PowerPC G3

-In early 2002, Apple unveiled a completely redesigned iMac, using the G4 processor and LCD display.
+In early 2002, Apple unveiled a completely redesigned iMac, using the G4 processor and a liquid-crystal display.
 The new iMac G4 design had a white hemispherical base and a flat panel all-digital display supported by a swiveling chrome neck.
 After several iterations increasing the processing speed and screen sizes from 15" to 17" to 20" the iMac G4 was discontinued and replaced by the iMac G5 in the summer of 2004.

 Later in 2002, Apple released the Xserve 1U rack mounted server.
 Originally featuring two G4 chips, the Xserve was unusual for Apple in two ways.
 It represented an earnest effort to enter the enterprise computer market, and it was cheaper than competitors' similar machines.
 This was largely due to Fast ATA drives as opposed to the SCSI hard drives used in traditional rack-mounted servers.
 Apple later released the Xserve RAID, a 14 drive RAID that was again cheaper than competing systems.

 In mid-2003, Jobs launched the Power Mac G5, based on IBM's G5 processor.
 Its all-metal anodized aluminum chassis finished Apple's transition away from colored plastics in their computers.
 Apple claims this was the first 64-bit computer sold to the general public.
 The Power Mac G5 was used by Virginia Tech to build its prototype System X supercomputing cluster, which at the time was considered the third-fastest supercomputer in the world.
 It cost only US$5.2 million to build, far less than the previous No. 3 and other ranking supercomputers.
 Apple's Xserves were updated to use the G5 as well.
 They replaced the Power Mac G5 machines as the main building block of Virginia Tech's System X, which was ranked in November 2004 as the world's seventh-fastest supercomputer.